SolastaMods/SolastaUnfinishedBusiness/Documentation/Feats.md

 # 71. - Grappler [UB]

 You've developed the skills necessary to hold your own in close-quarters grappling.
 You gain the following benefits:
-• Increase your Strength or Dexterity score by 1, to a maximum of 20.
+• Once during your turn when you hit a creature with an unarmed strike, you can attempt to grapple it as a part of that attack.
 • You have advantage on attack rolls against a creature you are grappling.
 • You no longer have movement penalties while grappling creatures of your size or smaller.